rodincode/jekyll-theme-leaf/about.md

 layout: page
 ---

 Hey!
 This is the RODINcode's Projects Section.

-See your progress here. <a href="https://github.com/SupunKavinda/jekyll-theme-leaf">Github</a>
+See your progress <a href="https://rodincode.github.io/projects/">here</a>.

-(Change this by editing `about.md` file)